lemachipascal/codechallengewk1/README.md

 Ensure detector.js is in your project directory.
 Run the script using Node.js or any JavaScript environment that supports prompt() for user input.
 Example usage:

+# Net Salary Calculator
+This program calculates an individual’s net salary based on their basic salary and benefits.
+It computes various deductions such as PAYE (Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.

+## Functionality
+The calculateEarnings function performs the following calculations:

+* Total Salary Calculation: Adds the basic salary and benefits to get the total monthly salary.
+*Annual Total Salary: Multiplies the total monthly salary by 12 to get the annual total salary.
+*PAYE (Tax) Calculation: Determines the income tax (PAYE) based on annual income using progressive tax brackets.
+*Monthly PAYE: Divides the annual PAYE by 12 to get the monthly tax deduction.
+* NHIF Deduction: Computes the NHIF deduction based on predefined salary caps and rates.
+* NSSF Deduction: Calculates NSSF deductions based on two tiers with respective caps and rates.
+* Housing Levy Deduction: Applies a fixed rate (0.015) to the total monthly salary for housing levy.
+* Total Deductions: Sum of PAYE, NHIF, NSSF, and housing levy deductions.
+* Net Earnings: Total salary minus total deductions.

+## Usage
+To use this program:

+1. Input: Run the runCalculator() function in a JavaScript environment that supports prompt() for user input.

+- Enter your basic monthly salary when prompted.
+- Enter your benefits when prompted.
+- Output: The program will then display a breakdown of the salary calculations, including:

+## Basic Salary
+* Benefits
+* Total Salary (Basic Salary + Benefits)
+* Monthly PAYE (Tax)
+* NHIF Deduction
+* NSSF Deduction
+* Net Earnings (Total Salary - Total Deductions)